jshiv/cronicle/README.md

 ---

-The tool will use a cronicle.hcl file to maintain a `schedule as code`.
+The `cronicle.hcl` file maintains the `schedule as code` for task execution.

 `cronicle init --path cron` will produce a default file:
 ```hcl